-Update from the Deputy Vice-Chancellor and Vice-President (Academic) about the incident affecting Canvas.
+Update to students and staff about the incident affecting Canvas.

 Access to Canvas has been fully restored for staff and students from 6pm Sunday 10 May.